SimonLodal/xenum/docs/README.md

   be no larger than 64.
 However, if your have depth>1, each leafnode can contain it's own array of up to 64 values.

+  Note that if you have many enum-values (say >64), they can each have value(s) for the same custom property.
+The 64 limit only applies to the values for a single enum-value.

 ## Reviving the generated code
 Xenum is macro-based.
 The disadvantage is that the generated code is only readable to a compiler, not to a human.
 The util/xenum5-inject script helps to overcome this.